jwiegley/johnwiegley/drafts/drafts.md

 Never becoming cynical or jaded or unwilling to find the best in people.

-# Text

-The truth we know is a concept, a proof that something is well-defined based on what we’re willing to accept.

-An "apple" is not true, nor does it exist.
-It's a name for what you hold in your hand.
-For example, you may think that the apple occupies a clearly defined space, but our ability to smell is because its molecules permeate the surrounding air.
-The distinction between “apple” and “not apple“ is chosen based on the senses, not what evidently is.

-Scientific evidence is used to confirm or deny our theories about physical reality.
-It doesn’t "tell" us anything about realities outside of human awareness and understanding.
-Sometimes a discovery will point to something we don’t see yet, and this expands our vision, but never has a phenomenon explained to us what the universe is, or why it behaves the way it does.

-Common-sense truths are shorthands and many of them are wrong in greater contexts.
-The appearance of objects likewise is a function of time, of probabilities in electro-static tension.
-We impose the normal on the incredible and call it the plain truth.

 # What is it like to be a deeply religious person?

 Date: 2017-08-12